Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/multi-region-hub-and-spoke-vnet-with-nva.md

 Route tables are pre-configured for spoke virtual networks in each region.
 Assign the user subnet route table to any subnets created in spokes.

-- Azure Firewall in relevant region as next hop in Route Table
+- Network Virtual Appliance in relevant region as next hop in Route Table